anbox-cloud/discourse-docs/howto/manage/web-dashboard.md

 <a name="dashboard-access-appliance"></a>
 #### Register a Ubuntu One account in Anbox Cloud Appliance

-If you followed the instructions in [Installing the appliance](https://discourse.ubuntu.com/t/install-appliance/22681) to install the Anbox Cloud Appliance, you already registered your Ubuntu One account.
+If you followed the instructions in [Install the Anbox Cloud Appliance](https://discourse.ubuntu.com/t/install-appliance/22681) to install the Anbox Cloud Appliance, you already registered your Ubuntu One account.

 To add more accounts, use the following command: